tomashevich/csvcatalog/README.md

 *   **export your data** back to csv whenever you need it.
 *   **manage your database** with a set of easy-to-use commands.

-all output is beautifully formatted using `rich` 💅.

 ## Getting Started 🚀

 1.  install